English

 2. By hand, move the Nextruder to the rearmost Y-axis position, and to the center of the X-axis

-3. Strum the left and the right belts in the middle.
-Place your device next to the belts during this step, to have a frequency measuring, in Hz, of the belt sound.
+3. On the left and the right sides, strum the belts in the middle.
+Place your device next to the belts during this step, to measure the frequency in Hz of the belt sound.

 4. The strumming sound frequency is typically between 80-90 Hz, with the ideal value at 85 Hz